Fender Play Review

 It very much seems like an “add-on,” to the company portfolio.
 It makes sense for the company to get into guitar training, but it’s evident it’s not a focus for the company.

-Pricing is good, and the quality of lessons are fine.
+Pricing is good, and the quality of lessons are great.
 It’s a solid beginner program.
-But it’s not the best set of guitar lessons out there by far.
+But it’s not the best set of guitar lessons out there.

 But can we really recommend it over other options?
 Maybe.
 Read on to find out why.